 Starter: Steamed Siu Mai (pork and prawn dumplings) and Har Gou (prawn dumplings) with a side of chili oil

 Dessert: Lazy Eton Mess (chopped up strawberries, meringue and cream)

 What would be your ‘death row meal’?

-A fresh seafood platter – I’m talking mussels, clams, scallops, crab, lobster, oysters and prawns.
-I’d like a side salad just to balance it out.
+A fresh seafood platter – I’m talking mussels, abalone, clams, scallops, crab, lobster, oysters and prawns with a side salad to balance it out.
 For dessert, I’d like this tiramisu that I had in Venice, thanks.

 Do you live by any piece of advice or motto?

 “Twenty years from now you will be more disappointed by the things that you didn’t do than by the ones you did do.” – Mark Twain

 “The world is a book, and those who do not travel read only a page.” – Saint Augustine

 What’s your favourite quote from a film/ TV show/book?